 This is where TESVOLT battery storage systems come in – with physical peak shaving or peak shaving with a registered load profile (RLM).
 In both cases, the electricity drawn by installations and machines is controlled so that peak load energy needs are met straight from the battery storage system rather than from the utility grid.
 This means that load peaks are shaved with physical PS and dynamically balanced with RLM PS.
 In both cases, this helps customers avoid higher electricity tariffs and cuts their operating costs.

-If a peak load occurs, the battery storage system provides additional electricity alongside the power drawn from the grid.
-This reduces the amount of electricity drawn from the grid to a specified amount.
+If a peak load occurs above a defined threshold, this is shaved by the battery storage system.
+The storage system provides the electricity required.
+As a result, the electricity drawn from the grid is kept within the defined value (the optimised line on the diagram).
 The storage system is then continually charged from the electricity grid or from a PV installation.

 With physical peak shaving (PS), every consumption peak that occurs over a defined threshold is simply covered by electricity from the battery storage system, while for registering load profile measurement (RLM) during dynamic load shaving the system works at 15-minute intervals to ensure greater accuracy and therefore also greater efficiency: The maximum consumption peak tolerated by the supplier is circumvented because the amount of electricity consumed is registered over a period of 15 minutes to permit short peak loads.
 The TESVOLT Energy Manager only kicks in when the average consumption threatens to exceed the maximum tolerated peak value within the 15-minute interval.